migdress/golang-api/README.md

 * Cd into directory `cd golang-api`
 * Create the .env file `cp .env.example .env`
 * Configure env vars for mongodb connection in `.env`
+    * **NOTE**: It's necessary (for now) to run a separate mongodb server and configure env vars in the `.env` to connect to it
 * Test it with `make run`
+* Run it in a container with `make dockerrun`

+## Future features

+* Integration tests with mongodb
+* Dockerization with docker-compose including the mongodb instance, for now there is a Dockerfile for the golang-api